 Children's Colorado temporary closures

-Several Children’s Colorado locations remain closed until further notice.
+The following Children’s Colorado locations remain closed until further notice.
 Our providers and schedulers are directing patients and families to the most appropriate open location for their needs.

-What to do if you need medical care
+If you need medical care